-To be considered for this list, you had to offer similar functionality to Digit – a savings app that is free and relatively painless.
-It doesn't have to be 100% automatic but it definitely has to be free.
+To be considered for this list, you had to offer similar functionality to Digit & Dobot – a savings app that is free and relatively painless.
+It doesn't have to be 100% automatic but it has to be inexpensive (free is getting harder to find).
 If you know of a tool not on this list, let me know in the comments and I'll take a look.

 Dobot is the closest replacement for Digit – you download an app, connect your account, and then a savings goal (with associated savings target amount and date).